fastlane/docs/docs/getting-started/ios/setup.md

 **Swift setup is still in beta.
 See [Fastlane.swift docs](https://docs.fastlane.tools/getting-started/ios/fastlane-swift/) for more information.**

 Depending on what kind of setup you choose, different files will be set up for you.
-If you chose to download the existing app metadata, you'll end up new folders that look like this:
+If you chose to download the existing app metadata, you'll end up with new folders that look like this:

 <img src="/img/getting-started/ios/fastlane-init.png" width="800" />